 Pattern for Executable Service Specifications (PEXS)

-Early testing services independently of technologic platforms, in order to ensure correct understanding of requirements before their final implementation and capitalizing on such a knowledge whatever solutions become in the future about their realisation.
+Early test services independently of technologic platforms to ensure correct understanding of requirements before their final implementation and capitalizing on such a knowledge whatever potential solutions may become in the future about their realization.

 Identity : Executable Service Specifications

-Solution Step 2 : In this second step, the motivation of the pattern PEXS is about capitalising on service descriptions independently of design level solutions at the CIM and PIM levels of the MDA.
+Solution Step 2 : In this second step, it aims at capitalizing on service descriptions independently of design level solutions at the CIM and PIM levels of the MDA (Model- Driven Architecture).

-Explanation step 1 : Early testing service specifications of business experts independently of target technologies
+Explanation step 1 : Early testing service specifications independently of target technologies

 In order to render specifications of business experts, testable independently of target platforms, we need first to capture them using their own language (such as an activity diagram at the CIM level of MDA), then transform them in the language of analysts and designers (at the PIM level of the MDA).

 The example given in the figure below shows an example of transformation as referenced by the Pattern for Identifiable Services Specifications (PISS).
-Actions and guard conditions described in the activity diagram are respectively transformed into contextual operations and attributes of the corresponding Goal-Oriented Object (GOO) at the PIM.
+Actions and guard conditions described in the activity diagram are respectively transformed into contextual operations and attributes of the corresponding Goal-Driven Service (GDS) at the PIM.

-Figure 1 : Transforming actions and guard-conditions of an activity diagram drafted at the CIM into operations and attributes of the corresponding GOO (at the PIM)
+Figure 1 : Transforming actions and guard-conditions of an activity diagram drafted at the CIM into operations and attributes of the corresponding GDS (at the PIM)

 Service specifications may be tested autonomously (unit test) as well as on the basis of their interaction with other components (integration test).